The GDPR Rule. What is the General Data Protection Regulation (GDPR)

 - You are legally obligated to use the data.

-- The data information will be used to perform a task in public interest.
+- The data information will be used to perform a task in the public interest.

 I would say the first two points are more common for the standard of an Affiliate Marketer.

-A video tutorial for the GDPR how to set it up on your website
+A video tutorial for the GDPR Rule and how to set it up on your website

-What does the GDPR really mean for the Affiliate Marketer?
+What does the GDPR Rule mean for the Affiliate Marketer?

-This means in practice that any time you are asking or requesting personal information from a website user or customer in this case (European customer) they need to opt-in or give their consent to using their data.
+This means, in practice, that any time you ask or request personal information from a website user or customer (in this case (a European customer), they need to opt-in or consent to using their data.

-As an Affiliate Marketer, you can not divide the website or the landing page into two parts, if you do have European customers you should follow the new GDPR Rules.
+As an Affiliate Marketer, you can not divide the website or the landing page into two parts; if you have European customers, you should follow the new GDPR Rules.

-When using a contact form or an opt-in form you will need to change the current one to apply to the GDPR rule.
-That means that if you collect data for marketing purposes as part of a sign-up, content download, landing page or squeeze page, etc. then you have to get permission from that person.
+When using a contact form or an opt-in form, you will need to change the current one to apply to the GDPR rule.
+That means that if you collect data for marketing purposes as part of a sign-up, content download, landing page or squeeze page, etc., you have to get permission from that person.

-In case you use currently a contact form that has to be ticked to opt-out or that is pre-ticked with opt-in permission, (default settings) then you will need to change it so that the default setting is opting out and that the customer has to opt-in instead.
+If you currently use a contact form that has to be ticked to opt out or pre-ticked with opt-in permission (default settings), then you will need to change it so that the default setting is opting out, and the customer has to opt in instead.

-The exact same rule applies to people who email or give you their personal data or information in any other form of communication.
-With the new GDPR Law, you can only request that information if one of the bullet points above apply to it.
+The same rule applies to people who email or give you their data or information in any other form of communication.
+With the new GDPR Law, you can only request that information if one of the bullet points above applies to it.

-It is vital and important that you make it clear to your customers or visitors why you need their personal information and data.
-You also need to explain in general how to tell them what you will do with there information and how long it will be stored in your system.
+You must clarify to your customers or visitors why you need their personal information and data.
+You also need to explain how to tell them what you will do with their information and how long it will be stored in your system.

-How should an affiliate Marketer prepare for the GDPR?
+How should an affiliate Marketer prepare for the GDPR Rule?

 As an Affiliate Marketer, you will have quite some things to do when you have to comply with the GDPR.

-You need to update and inform new customers and old customers, on which basis you collect their data, why you are collecting it and how you will use it.
+You need to update and inform new and old customers on which basis you collect their data, why you are collecting it and how you will use it.

 An explanation of what purpose the data will be stored and used for and how you will protect the collected data.